shifterbit/fraymakers-api-docs/docs/hscript/StatusEffects.md

 as a tool to store metadata on individual characters.

-So let's say we want a move that adds extra hitstop on a foe if it hits a foe for the 3rd time, so in frame 1 of the the move's framescript we have:
+So let's say we want a move that adds extra hitstop on a foe if it hits a foe for the 3rd time, so in frame 1 of the move's framescript we have:

 ```haxe
 self.addEventListener(GameObjectEvent.HIT_DEALT, function (e:GameObjectEvent) {